theghostinashell/StockAnalyzer/README.md

 - Visualize stock price trends with moving averages.
 - Calculate and display basic statistical metrics like mean and volatility.

-This project is aimed at beginners and made with ❤️ with Python and Matplotlib.

 ### What can you do with StockAnalyzer?